Modeling a lean organization

 Value streams and value stream mapping

-In Dynamics AX, the future-state value stream can be modeled as a production flow version.
+In Finance and Operations, the future-state value stream can be modeled as a production flow version.
 All processes of the value stream are modeled as process activities.
 Movements or transfers can be modeled as transfer activities if the transfer status must be registered, or if integration with inventory picking or consolidated shipments is required.

-The value stream itself is modeled as an operating unit in Dynamics AX.
+The value stream itself is modeled as an operating unit.
 Therefore, the value stream can be used as a financial dimension.

 Costing for lean manufacturing based on the production flow